find your perfect postgrad program

 Politics affect every part of life, so it's no wonder it makes such a fascinating area of study.
-Often broken up into Political Philosophy, Comparative Politics and International Relations, this subject allows for studying both historical and current events.
+Often broken up into Political Philosophy, Comparative Politics and International Relations, a postgraduate course in politics allows for studying both historical and current events.
 Again, this is a degree perfect for both those aiming for a career in the area, or looking at it academically, and with the EU containing so many differing systems, it's a fantastic place to study it.

 Both theoretical and experimental, psychology makes use of studying both social behaviour and neurobiological processes.
 With such a broad area of study – the human mind – you'll specialise in particular areas, perhaps child development, interpersonal relationships or social psychology.
 Europe has a long history with psychology, thanks to Germany's involvement in its development, so in studying here you'll be joining a long line of innovative scholars.

 Sociology is the study of society, both on the individual and structural level.
 Covering topics such as class, religion and social mobility, there's a broad range to choose to specialise in.
 Some sociologists work solely for theoretical purposes, whilst others intend to use their findings in policies or welfare.
-In such a multicultural continent as Europe, with its large variety of societies, you'll find plenty to study, and with the amount of changes that have taken place in the past century, there'll definitely be an area to interest you.
+In such a multicultural continent as Europe, with its large variety of societies, you'll find plenty to study, and with the amount of changes that have taken place in the past century, there'll definitely be an area of sociology to interest you.

 Of course, these subjects aren’t the only areas that come under the 'social sciences' umbrella.
 Each university will have a variety of different courses included in their social sciences department – for example, some will include subjects like international relations, media studies or even accounting in their social sciences faculty.
 These, and more, are among the social science subjects offered by many UK and European universities today.